shakes76/PatternAnalysis-2024/recognition/2d_unet_s46974426/README.md

 minimum Dice similarity coefficient of 0.75 on the test set on the prostate label.
 You will need to load Nifti file format and sample code is provided in Appendix B. [Easy Difficulty]"

+I quickly want to mention that I prefixed each commit with 'topic recognition' this was a force of habit, typically when working on git repositories I branch the solution to a branch named after a change request e.g. "CR-123" and prefix each commit with this.

 An initial test code was run to just visualise one of the slices before using 2D UNet to get a sense of what the images look like.
 The resuling image afer test.py was run can be seen in slice_print_from_initial_test in the images folder.